erwindeg/ultimate-async-stack/backend/assignments.md

   action : "get"
 }
-When this message is received, it should send all movies back over the websocket connection
+When this message is received, it should send all movies back over the websocket connection You can use WebSocketClientTest to test this (with a little change)

 # 7. Websockets Search for Movies
 Create a websockets hander which listens for a Json message: